 I mean… there are dumber ways to create passive income.
 Believe me – I know.
 I’m the guy behind this blog – the Dumb Passive Income blog!
 And I’ll admit, I’m not even looking to rent out my garage or lease my garage.
 I currently have a mother-in-law living in my home and her car is taking up my 3rd stall in my garage.
 So why am I even writing this post?

 Well… I’m writing this for you.
 Maybe you DO have some extra space in your garage (or anywhere else) that is just sitting dormant and doing nothing for you.
 You might be like so many others and your extra parking space has just been piling up with junk, year after year.

 Image Credit: “Junk at garage” by Felix E. Guerrero via Flickr

-So, why not get rid of that junk and rent out that space and start earning some passive income?!
+So, why not get rid of that junk and rent out that space to generate some cash flow and start earning some passive income?!

 Can you rent out your garage?

 I’m not going to claim to know all of the legalities, as circumstances will vary greatly depending on your situation.
 But here are a few things to consider…